vemulap/contact-list/README.md

 **Excellent!** You now have `Node` and `Grunt` installed on your system and ready to go.

 #### Step 4
-Once you are in the project directory, type in the following command:
+Once you are in the project directory, type in the following command to install node packages:
 ```
 sudo npm install
 ```